 - Breast Implants

 Defective Product Liability Lawyers

 In product liability cases, there are many different legal theories that can provide a basis for your recovery.
 For example, unlike most personal injury cases where liability is founded on the theory that the defendant failed to provide a reasonable degree of care under the circumstances, product liability claims may be founded not only on negligence, but sometime on the basis of strict liability, which is essentially liability without regard to fault, or under a breach of express or implied warranty theory.

-Airbag Failure – Dual frontal air bags have been mandatory for all cars and trucks not only manufactured but also sold in the United States since 1999.
-And while an airbag is designed and manufactured to save lives, it can often do the opposite and cause damage if deployed or installed improperly or there there was a defect in the design or assembly.
-While the most common injuries suffered in an airbag failure or defective airbag are neck, back and spinal cord injuries, you can also suffer facial injuries, bruising, eye damage, skin abrasions and fractures.
+Airbag Failure – Dual frontal airbags have been mandatory for all cars and trucks manufactured or sold in the United States since 1999.
+While an airbag is designed and manufactured to save lives, it can often do the opposite and cause damage if deployed or installed improperly or if there was a defect in the design or assembly.
+While the most common injuries suffered in an airbag failure or defective airbag are neck, back, and spinal cord injuries, you can also suffer facial injuries, bruising, eye damage, skin abrasions and fractures.

 The most common causes of defective airbags that lead to some form of litigation include the following: